maxhuffy/oak-examples/custom-frontend/dynamic-yolo-world/README.md

 This example supports three different YOLO models:

 - **YOLO-World** (default): Open-vocabulary detection with text prompts and optional image prompting (CLIP visual encoder).
 - **YOLOE**: Fast detection with enhanced visualization, including instance segmentation.
+Only text prompts are supported.
 - **YOLOE-Image**: Visual-prompt-only variant of YOLOE.
 Uses a visual prompt encoder to extract embeddings from an image mask and applies them as class features.
 If no mask is provided, a default central mask is used.
 Visual encoder reference: [YOLOE visual encoder ONNX](https://huggingface.co/sokovninn/yoloe-v8l-seg-visual-encoder/blob/main/yoloe-v8l-seg_visual_encoder.onnx).

 Notes: